bdevorem/WebPortfolio-Hugo/content/ethics/r08/index.md

 series = [ "Ethics" ]
 +++

-#What does it mean for a corporation to be named Jeff?
+What does it mean for a corporation to be named Jeff?
+=

 The question of whether corporations are people seems to be primarily about whether they have the same rights as other people.
 The right to free speech seems especially important, as a few of the articles talk about corporate rights to political speech,